symfony/symfony-docs/reference/constraints/CardScheme.rst

 Basic Usage
 -----------

-To use the ``CardScheme`` validator, simply apply it to a property or method on an object that will contain a credit card number.
+To use the ``CardScheme`` validator, apply it to a property or method on an object that will contain a credit card number.

 .. configuration-block::